 ‘Empathy is biased: people tend to feel for those who look like themselves.
 It can incite hatred and violence—as when Donald Trump used the example of Kate Steinle, a woman murdered by an undocumented immigrant, to drum up anti-immigrant sentiment, or when Islamic State fighters point to instances of Islamophobia to encourage terrorist attacks.
 It is innumerate, blind to statistics and to the costs of saccharine indulgence.’ ~ THE CASE FOR COMPASSION, NOT EMPATHY

-Empathize with caution, and whoever tells you that being critical of empathy makes you a bad person, show them the zealot door and wave them through it.
-Then formulate your arguments with reason, making a positive difference.
+And whoever tells you that being critical of empathy makes you a bad person, show them the zealot door and wave them through it.
+Then go back to what you were doing — weigh the situation, formulating your arguments with reason, making a positive difference.

 In the end, no one likes a fanatic, no matter what side of the aisle he or she or ze is on.
 Trigger-happy and too-easy-to-trigger have too much in common.